-Despite many challenges, the Gunaikurnai People maintain a strong connection to their Country across generations and have continued to practise their lore and culture, providing a unique and irreplaceable contribution to the identity and wellbeing of the Gippsland region and of the State.
+Despite many challenges, the Gunaikurnai People maintain a strong connection to their Country across generations and have continued to practice their lore and culture, providing a unique and irreplaceable contribution to the identity and wellbeing of the Gippsland region and of the State.

-Recognition of the strong Gunaikurnai connection to Country underpins Joint Management and its intention in seeking an equitable partnership between the Gunaikurnai People and the Victorian Government in the management of the Appointed Land on Gunaikurnai Country.
-The traditional way to manage wurruk is to know that all living things, and all parts of the environment are one, which cannot be separated if Country is to be healthy and sustainable.
+Recognition of the strong Gunaikurnai connection to Country underpins Joint Management and its intention in seeking an equitable partnership between the Gunaikurnai People and the Victorian Government in managing the JM estate on Gunaikurnai Country.
+The traditional way to manage wurruk is to know that all living things and all parts of the environment are one, which cannot be separated if Country is to be healthy and sustainable.